xwmx/nb/docs/index.markdown

 [save] · last: 2021-01-01 01:00:00
 ```

-With `w3m`, put your cursor in the textarea and press `<return>` to open
+When using `w3m`, put your cursor in the textarea and press `<return>` to
-the item in your text editor.
-After closing the editor, `w3m` returns to
+open the item in your text editor.
+After closing the editor, `w3m` returns
-the form now populated with the updated content, which can then be saved.
+to the form now populated with the updated content, which can then be saved.

 #### `browse add`